fstrauf/roadvagabonds/content/draft/daily-routines/index.md

 The second type is about creativity; It kind of trains your mind to generate ideas.

 #### 5MJ
-(slot in the morning and before I go to bed);.

 Start in the morning:

 **I am Grateful for:**

 1. ... (the great friends I have)
 2. ... (the stuff i've learned today)
-3. ...
+3. ... (my great surf session yesterday)

 **What would make today great:**

 1. ...
+(I finish that presentation)
 2. ...
+(I call a friend)
-3. ...
+3. ... (have a nice dinner)

 **Daily practice:**

 1. ...
+(I have a pool of things I use here and try tio do during the day.
+Take 'smile' for instance)

 Before going to bed I do:

 **Amazing things that happened today:**

-1. ...
+1. ... (good conversation with a colleague)
-2. ...
+2. ... (wrote a blogpost)
-3. ...
+3. ... (great customer workshop)

 **How could I have made today even better?**

-1. ...
+1. ... (drink less beer)
-2. ...
+2. ... (less social media)
-3. ...
+3. ... (should have called a friend)

 #### Daily 10

+Not quite sure where I got this from but it's something I quite enjoy doing.
+The idea; generate at least 10 ideas on a chosen topic.

+So I kind of come up with a problem statement that bothers me and just start churning out whatever comes to my mind.
+I feel like I can almost train to generate ideas that way (a topic could be: How to reduce traffic).

 ### Reading (30min)

-I read for 30min.
+Reading books is cool.
+I get mine from the local library and keep a list with books I want to read on my phone (it gets longer over time...).

+If you don't know where to start, check out [my recommendations here](book-recommendations-in-2018-2019).

-So by the time i've completed this it's 0645 - pretty early still huh?
+> So by the time i've completed this it's 0645 - pretty early still huh?

+## Other things I do during the day

 ### Write one sentence a day

-I love this.
-It sort of makes you feel like you don't have to do a lot but then you end up writing for 20-30min.
+I often struggle to start with something, but once i'm at it, i'll keep going for hours.
+Simply scheduling 10 min per day to write for the blog is a low entry barrier and you end up writing for 20-30min or even longer.

 ### Daily Email

-I try to maximize the efficiency when working and that is only possible when reducing distractions.
-Besides turning off notifications, I try and don't check emails outside my scheduled times.
-If people really need me, they usually call me.
+I try to maximize my efficiency when working and that is only possible when reducing distractions.
+Besides turning off notifications, I try and not check emails outside of scheduled times.
+I have a slot in the morning and in the afternoon and between that I just work.

-### One hour of hobbies
-This can be video editing, coding on the blog, reading some more, working on the troopy etc.

 # Bed time usually is around 2130

 After reading Why We Sleep by Matthew Walker, I really take it serious to get 8 hours of sleep a night.